ytang913/Snake-Pygame/README.md

 # Documentation
 The code consists of Pygame, Python functions, and Python classes

+# Result when the user starts the game initially

-# Result when the user plays the game initially
+# Result when the user plays the game

 # Result when the user loses the game